Skip to main content

 mutableArray.append(4)

-// If declared as let, the collection's size and content cannot be changed
+// If declared as let, neither the size nor the content of the collection can be changed

 let immutableArray = [1, 2, 3]